renpy/renpy/sphinx/source/style_properties.rst

 .. style-property:: fit_first bool or "width" or "height"

     If true, then the size of the fixed layout is shrunk to be equal with the size of the first item in the layout.
 If "width", only the width is changed (the fixed will fill the screen vertically).
 Similarly, "height" only changes the height.

+.. style-property:: xfit bool

+    If true, the size of the fixed layout is shrunk horizontally to match the right side of the rightmost child of the fixed.

+.. style-property:: yfit bool

+    If true, the size of the fixed layout is shrunk vertically to match the bottom side of the bottommost child of the fixed.